I left my job over one year ago to travel the world.

 I just decided that it was time to leave.

-I get this question – “Why did you decide to leave your job?- from time to time and it is something that I still don’t know the exact answer to.
+I get this question often – “Why did you decide to leave your job? – and I struggle to answer it.

 Doing the right thing.